Antidissmist/gm-audio-falloff-previewer/README.md

 # gm-audio-falloff-previewer

-What the heck do the audio falloff parameters do in GameMaker??
+What the heck do the audio falloff models do in GameMaker??
 I threw together this tool so you can see what they do.

 ![image of the tool](preview.png)